YunoHost-Apps/hubzilla_ynh/README.md

 ## Important Notes

-Before installing, read the [Hubzilla installation instructions](https://github.com/redmatrix/hubzilla/blob/master/install/INSTALL.txt) for important information about
+Before installing, read the [Hubzilla installation instructions](https://framagit.org/hubzilla/core/blob/master/install/INSTALL.txt) for important information about

 - SSL certificate validation requirement (now with support for [Let's Encrypt!](https://letsencrypt.org)).
 See Installation section below.
 - Dedicated domain (must install under web root like **https://hub.example.com/** not **https://example.com/hub/** )
-- Required packages (all of these are not yet installed by this YunoHost installer package).
-This YunoHost package installs the following additional packages:
-  - php5-cli
-  - php5-imagick
-  - php5-gd
-  - php5-mcrypt
-- This package requires a **system-wide change to php.ini** that enables the `exec()` perimission.
-[See the PHP manual for more information](php.net/manual/function.exec.php).

 ## Installation

 ### Register a new domain and add it to YunoHost
 Hubzilla requires a dedicated domain, so obtain one and add it using the YunoHost admin panel. **Domains -> Add domain**.
 As Hubzilla uses the full domain and is installed on the root, you can create a subdomain such as hubzilla.domain.tld.
 Don't forget to update your DNS if you manage them manually.

-Hubzilla requires browser-approved SSL certificates.
-If you have certificates not issued by [Let's Encrypt](https://letsencrypt.org/), install them manually as usual.

 #### YunoHost >= 2.5 :
 Once the dedicated domain has been added to YunoHost, go again to the admin panel, go to domains then select your domain and click on "Install Let's Encrypt certificate".